yagmurs/Wplus-AzS/IDL2.md

 - [] Open PowerShell ISE **Run as an Administrator**.
 Copy following script to Powershell ISE and replace **< >** fields between brackets with the values represent your environment.

-> [!KNOWLEDGE] This will set up tenant PowerShell environment and logon using Powershell
+> [!KNOWLEDGE] The following Powershell script will set up tenant PowerShell environment and logon using Powershell to manage Azure Stack cloud resources

 ```PowerShell
 # Variables